-- How will property and assets be divided?
+- How will you divide your property and assets?

-Traditionally, people had few options when planning a divorce.
-They would appear in court, with all its expenses, rules, and impersonal atmosphere, and argue their case in front of a judge.
+The spouses would appear in court, with all of the related expenses, rules, and impersonal atmosphere, and argue their case in front of a judge.

-Each spouse would hire an attorney and conduct “scorched-earth” and “take-no-prisoners” tactics in order to achieve a favorable outcome.
+Each spouse would hire an attorney and engage in “scorched-earth” and “take-no-prisoners” tactics in order to achieve a more favorable outcome for themselves.

-However, this tactic is both lengthy and expensive, leaving both parties impoverished and emotionally drained.
+However, this tactic is both lengthy and expensive, and often leaves the parties both impoverished and emotionally drained.